-Experience.
-At Rasmussen College we provide the opportunity for you to learn and do.
-Classroom lecture and discussion are supported by research projects, lab activity, group presentations, and, in some programs, internship opportunities.
-You'll not just know what it takes to succeed in your field - you'll have done it.
+- Experience.
+At Aakers College we provide the opportunity for you to learn and do.
+Classroom lecture and discussion are supported by research projects, lab activity, group presentations, and in some programs, internship opportunities are available.
+You'll not just know what it takes to succeed in your field; you'll have done it. - Individualized Attention.

-Individualized Attention.

-You'll be more than a number at Rasmussen College.
-Most of our classes have between 15 and 25 students and are led by dedicated and talented faculty members.
+You'll be more than a number at Aakers College.
+Most of our classes have an average of 15-20 students and are led by dedicated and talented faculty members.
 This is a great environment to ask questions, discuss information, and get to know your instructors and fellow students.
-When you're part of a community, you'll learn more.
+When you're part of a community you'll learn more.

-Industry Current Curriculum.
+- Industry Current Curriculum.

 It's important you learn the skills and information today's employers are looking for.
-We know what those are, and we design our programs to meet those goals.
+We know what that is, and we design our programs to meet those goals. - Up-to-Date Technology.

-Up-to-Date Technology.
 You'll work on the most requested business and professional software programs in the classroom and have technology access on campus.